SumeetChougule/chaoschain/docs/introduction/architecture.md

 ## Agent Architecture

-Each agent in ChaosChain is composed of three main systems that enable intelligent decision-making and social interaction.
+Each agent in ChaosChain is composed of three main systems that enable intelligent decision-making and collaborative interaction.

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'fontSize': '16px', 'fontFamily': 'arial' }}}%%